ImperialCollegeLondon/digital_research_sustainability_training/episodes/07_case_study4.md

 ## Taking Action

-From his observatons, Miguel formulates a plan.
-It is clear to him that is entirely unnecessary to train a new model from scratch, given the prior model is already quite competent at processing cats.
+From his observations, Miguel formulates a plan.
+It is clear to him that it is entirely unnecessary to train a new model from scratch, given the prior model is already quite competent at processing cats.
 The existing model can readily be adapted by appending a new head for cat bounding-boxes, and transfer learning techniques can be utilised to